commercetools/commercetools-ios-sdk/README.md

 ## Authenticated and Anonymous Usage

-Endpoints from the Commercetools services can be consumed by both anonymous and authenticated users.
-The tokens for anonymous users can either be plain, or obtained for anonymous session.
-The later enables your users to create a cart and make an order without having to sign up for an account.
-After you specify the configuration, all further interactions with the Commercetools platform will be performed with anonymous user token.
+Endpoints from the Commercetools services can be consumed without Checkout (`PlainToken`), with Guest Checkout (`AnonymousToken`) or with a logged in customer (`CustomerToken`).
+According to the configuration, all interactions with the Commercetools platform will be performed with a `PlainToken` or a `AnonymousToken` per default.

-If at some point you wish to login the user, that can be achieved using `AuthManager` `loginUser` method:
+If at some point you wish to login the user, that can be achieved using `loginUser` method:

 ```swift
 let username = "swift.sdk.test.user@commercetools.com"